iworks/og/readme.txt

 = The easy way =

 1. Download the plugin (.zip file) on the right column of this page
-1. In your Admin, go to menu Plugins > Add
+1. In your Admin, go to the menu Plugins > Add
 1. Select the button `Upload Plugin`
 1. Upload the .zip file you just downloaded
 1. Activate the plugin